iverks/crysm/pets-guide/tutorial.typ

 The central four pixels collect electrons from an even larger area, and thus have their intensity increased by another factor.
 This factor we name the "central four factor".
 To correct for these effects we first need to characterize our detector on a flatfield image such as the one shown in #ref(<fig:flatfield-image>).
+A flatfield image is captured by illuminating the entire detector evenly and capturing an image of vacuum, meaning there is nothing inside the field of view.

 #figure(
   image("/images/flatfield_200kV_24bit.png", width: 60%),